(214) 390-7947 (Overseas Callers)

 Is it safe to travel to Costa Rica?

 Costa Rica is considered to be a very safe tourist destination.
-But you have to be aware that the security situation in Costa Rica is unpredictable, like any other country and your safety can never be fully guaranteed no matter where you volunteer.
-You should also be aware that robbery and theft are a possibility in Costa Rica, and particularly in San Jose you should not be out walking alone at night and be cautious of which areas you choose to visit.
+But you have to be aware that the security situation in Costa Rica is unpredictable, like any other country, and your safety can never be fully guaranteed, no matter where you volunteer.
+You should also be aware that robbery and theft are a possibility in Costa Rica, and particularly in San Jose.
+You should not be out walking alone at night, and be cautious of which areas you choose to visit.

 What safety measures should I take during my volunteer trip?

 Although Costa Rica is a popular and safe volunteer destination in Latin America, we highly recommend that you stick to individually planned itineraries and stay true to your schedule.
 You will be looked after throughout the project with frequent visits by your in-country coordinator.
 The field staff will also take care of you and help you complete your volunteer project.
-During your orientation you will be briefed on safety measures.
+During your orientation, you will be briefed on safety measures.

 What will happen if I get sick?

-If you get sick you will be taken to the nearby local hospital and clinic by our local staff or coordinator depending upon the level of seriousness and severity of your health.
+If you get sick you will be taken to the nearby local hospital and clinic by our local staff or coordinator, depending upon the level of seriousness and severity of your health.
 Be sure to bring along your passport and a copy of your insurance policy.

 Why must I get travel insurance before beginning my volunteer trip?